Stord Municipality: General information

-The parish of Stordøen was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1863, the northern district of the municipality (population: 2,313) was separated to become the new municipality of Fitjar.
-On 15 May 1868, the southern district of Stordøen located on the mainland (population: 900) was separated to form the new municipality of Valestrand.
-On 1 January 1898, the southern part of the island of Huglo (population: 117) was transferred from the neighboring municipality of Fjelberg to Stord.
-On 1 January 1970, the small uninhabited part of the island of Stord along the Valvatnavågen that belonged to Bømlo was transferred to Stord municipality.
+The parish of Stordøen (later spelled Stord) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1863, Stordøen Municipality was divided: the northern district (population: 2,313) became the new Fitjar Municipality and the southern district (population: 2,634) remained as a smaller Stordøen Municipality.

+On 15 May 1868, Stordøen Municipality was divided again: the southern mainland district (population: 900) became the new Valestrand Municipality and the northern district (population: 1,734) remained as a smaller Stordøen Municipality.

+On 1 January 1898, the southern part of the island of Huglo (population: 117) was transferred from the neighboring Fjelberg Municipality to Stord Municipality.

+On 1 January 1970, the small uninhabited part of the island of Stord along the Valvatnavågen that belonged to Bømlo Municipality was transferred to Stord Municipality.

 Name

 The municipality (originally the parish) is named after the large island of Stord (Storð).
 The meaning of the name is uncertain, but it may come from the word storð which means "ground" or "earth" (this is an old word that is still used in Icelandic literature).
 Before 1889, the name was spelled "Stordøen".